-Occupational Exposure Banding

-Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit

-propylene glycol E ≤ 0.1 ppm

-sodium nitrite E ≤ 0.01 mg/m3

-Notes: Occupational exposure banding is a process of assigning chemicals into specific categories or bands based on a chemical's potency and the adverse health outcomes associated with exposure.
-The output of this process is an occupational exposure band (OEB), which correspond range of exposure concentrations that are expected to protect worker health. cess is an occupational exposure band (OEB), which corresponds to a
+Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit propylene glycol E ≤ 0.1 ppm sodium nitrite E ≤ 0.01 mg/m3 Notes: adverse health outcomes associated with exposure.
+Occupational exposure banding is a process of assigning chemicals into specific categories or bands based on a chemical's potency and the adverse health outcomes associated with exposure.
+The output of this process is an occupational exposure band (OEB), which corresponds to a range of exposure concentrations that are expected to protect worker health.